VaultaFoundation/docs/native/03_smart-contracts/03_variables.md

 Structs are used to represent complex data.
 They are similar to classes, but are simpler and more lightweight.
 Think of a `JSON` object.

-You can use these in EOS++, but if you are storing them in a table you should use the `TABLE` keyword which we will discuss in the
+You can use these in Vaulta, but if you are storing them in a table you should use the `TABLE` keyword which we will discuss in the
 [next section](/docs/03_smart-contracts/04_state-data.md).

 ```cpp